ocokonkwo/onochie_matlab/README.md

 # onochie_matlab
-The repository is for my personal codes
+The repository is for my personal codes.
-Here I have uploaded a code. the best way to use this code includes the following.